nathansh/librarian/readme.md

 * `moduleRenderedFocus` - Used for setting focus on a rendered module

 ## Sassyplate
-At Domain7, we have a [boilerplate for SCSS](http://github.com/domain7/sassyplate).
-To base a UI library on that boilerplate, clone that repo (`https://github.com/domain7/sassyplate.git`) into a directory named `sassyplate` in `assets/stylesheets`, then include it in `assets/stylesheets/scss/librarian.scss` like such underneath `@import 'susy';`.
+I kickstart my projects with a [boilerplate for SCSS](https://github.com/nathansh/sassyplate).
+To base a UI library on that boilerplate, clone that repo (`https://github.com/nathansh/sassyplate.git`) into a directory named `sassyplate` in `assets/stylesheets`, then include it in `assets/stylesheets/scss/librarian.scss` like such underneath `@import 'susy';`.

 	// Import Sassyplace
 	@import '../sassyplate/stylesheets/scss/screen';